NOAA-FEAT/afsc-gap-products.github.io/README.md

 # FEAT Data Products
 This is the landing page for the noaa-feat-products organization.
 Please go to the GitHub page for any code needs.
 We are experimenting with where to put certain resources for GAP.
-For example, should we put our "best practices" documents here, or link them in the brief header on our [organization page](https://github.com/afsc-gap-products/)?
+For example, should we put our "best practices" documents here, or link them in the brief header on our [organization page](https://github.com/noaa-feat-products/)?

 ## Onboarding
 Are you looking for ideas or resources about how to onboard people from your NOAA team who are brand new to GitHub?
-We put together some ideas [here](https://afsc-gap-products.github.io/pages/onboarding).
+AFSC GAP put together some ideas [here](https://afsc-gap-products.github.io/pages/onboarding).

 ## Data requests
 We are working on a framework for integrating basic [data requests](https://github.com/noaa-feat/data-requests) into our GitHub workflow.